-You bought a used car.
-Just days later, it broke down.
+You bought a used car and just days later, it broke down.
 Your mechanic says the problem will cost a thousand dollars to repair.
 What can you do?
 Your options vary depending on many factors, including who you bought the car from.
-Learn your legal rights and remedies if you bought from a private seller.
-(If you bought from a car dealer, see our page on if you bought from a dealer.)
+Learn your legal rights and options if you bought from a private seller.
+(If you bought from a car dealer, see this page.)

 What you should know

 When you buy a used car, you’re out of luck if any of the following apply: